lmdu/pyfastx/docs/source/api_reference.rst

 		get phred value

-	.. py:attribute:: guess
+	.. py:attribute:: encoding_type

 		New in ``pyfastx`` 0.4.1

-		Guess the quality encoding system used by FASTQ sequence file
+		Guess the quality encoding type used by FASTQ sequence file

 pyfastx.Read
 ------------